Understanding Your Rights Is The First Step Toward Protecting Them.

 - Installing accessibility software on the employee’s computer

 When discrimination happens, it is up to the aggrieved employee or applicant to take action.
 Generally, the best course of action is to schedule a consultation with an experienced employee rights attorney.
-The attorney can help you determine whether unlawful discrimination occurred and, if it did, what your best options are for taking action.
+An attorney can help you determine whether unlawful discrimination occurred and, if it did, what your best options are for taking action.

 Protect Your Rights